Joaodss/Graveyard-Builder-Game/README.md

 To authenticate the user/admin manually (with Postman or another tool) you must follow these steps:

-- To login with the pretended profile send a post request to the login page: [http://localhost:8000/login](http://localhost:8000/login);
+- To log in with the pretended profile send a post request to the login page: [http://localhost:8000/login](http://localhost:8000/login);
 - In the body of the request add the `x-www-form-urlencoded` format and add the following values:
   | key | value |
   | ---------- | ----------------- |